How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 firefox-trunk --version

 This command will display the version of Firefox Nightly currently installed on your system.
-Note that the Firefox Nightly icon is slightly different from the standard Firefox icon, even the colors are vastly different, helping you distinguish between them easily.
+Note that the Firefox Nightly icon is slightly different from the standard one; even the colors are vastly different, helping you distinguish between them easily.

-If at any point you decide that you no longer need Firefox Nightly on your system, the process of removing it is quite straightforward.
+If you decide you no longer need Firefox Nightly on your system, removing it is straightforward.

 The first step in removing Firefox Nightly is to uninstall it with the following command: